marvinbuff/LatexTemplate/README.md

 # LatexTemplate
-A repository for different latex templates.
+A collection of various latex templates.

 ## Templates
 - Thesis